USDCAD Technical Analysis - Playing the range | Forexlive

 - On the labour market side, the latest report beat expectations but we saw a fall in wage growth which is something that the BoC is watching closely.

-- The Canadian PMIs improved in February although they remain both in contractionary territory.
+- The Canadian Manufacturing PMI improved slightly in March while the Services PMI weakened further.
+Both the measures remain in contractionary territory.

 - The market expects the first rate cut in June.